 Auction properties come in all shapes and sizes.
 They can be tenanted or vacant and you need to do your research to avoid any nasty surprises.
-For an investment property having a tenant in place can be great.
-That will mean no void periods and will limit the need to employ a letting agent.
-But of course, that depends on who that tenant is and whether they are reliable with their rent.
+For an investment property, having a tenant in place can be great but, of course, that depends on who that tenant is and whether they are reliable with their rent.

 Property Expert Series: Andy Thompson From SDL Auctions